Track all accessibility issues

 Insights

 Adaptive personalization represents a fundamental shift in accessibility delivery, moving from standardized accommodations to individually optimized experiences.
-This technology can learn and adapt to user needs while maintaining privacy and user autonomy.
+This technology, part of a broader wave of AI reshaping accessibility, can learn and adapt to user needs while maintaining privacy and user autonomy.

 But personalization must build on a foundation of WCAG conformance.
 Without proper semantic markup, keyboard navigation, and other WCAG requirements, personalization cannot function effectively.
-The future of accessibility isn’t choosing between standards and personalization—it’s implementing both thoughtfully.
+The future of accessibility is not about choosing between standards and personalization.
+It is about implementing both thoughtfully.

 FAQ